mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 public key.

 The fediverse server MUST present a list of FASP registration requests to the administrator.
-This list MUST be accessible via the `redirectUri` communicated to the FASP and via regular means, i.e. a navigation item in the administration area.
+This list MUST be accessible via regular means, i.e. a navigation item in the administration area.

+The `redirectUri` MAY lead to this list, optionally highlighting or expanding the registration in question.
+Alternatively it MAY lead to page that only displays the registration in question.

 For each registration request the fediverse server MUST display the `name` the FASP sent and the fingerprint of its public key.